+1. Create a directory from which you will run the Docker container.
+For example:

+sudo mkdir /opt/kyfidp

-- 1. Create a directory from which you will run the Docker container (e.g. /opt/kyfidp). - 2.
-Copy the sql-keystore Java keystore you created (see Prepare Certificates on page 13) into the directory you created for the Docker container and set the permissions appropriately.
+Copy the sql-truststore Java truststore you created (see Prepare Certificates on page 13) into the directory you created for the Docker container and set the permissions appropriately.
 It needs to be readable by the user the Docker container will run as (by default root) and its group.
 For example:

-sudo chown root:root sql-keystore
+sudo chown root:root sql-truststore

-sudo chmod 440 sql-keystore
+sudo chmod 440 sql-truststore

 3. Copy the certificate and key for the Docker host (see Prepare Certificates on page 13) into the directory you created for the Docker container and set the permissions appropriately.
 They need to be readable by the user the Docker container will run as (by default root) and its group.
 For example:

-sudo chown root:root appsrvr18keyexamplecom-server.cer sudo chown root:root appsrvr18keyexamplecom-key-plain.pem sudo chmod 440 appsrvr18keyexamplecom-server.cer sudo chmod 440 appsrvr18keyexamplecom-key-plain.pem docker pull keyfactor.jfrog.io/con-develop-us-engineering/command/authenticationserver:latest
+sudo chown root:root appsrvr18keyexamplecom-server.cer sudo chown root:root appsrvr18keyexamplecom-key-plain.pem sudo chmod 440 appsrvr18keyexamplecom-server.cer sudo chmod 440 appsrvr18keyexamplecom-key-plain.pem the my_password file):

-4. From your Docker host, retrieve the Keyfactor Identity Provider image from the artifactory with commands similar to the following (using credentials provided to you by Keyfactor; the password is saved in my_password.txt):
+4. From your Docker host, retrieve the Keyfactor Identity Provider image from the artifactory with commands similar to the following (placing the token or API key provided to you by Keyfactor in sudo nano my_password.txt cat my_password.txt | sudo docker login keyexample.jfrog.io --username username -password-stdin sudo docker pull keyexample.jfrog.io/keyexample/command/auth-server:21.1.1

-'''

-cat my_password.txt | docker login keyfactor.jfrog.io --username username --

-password-stdin

-'''